-Visitors today can see the cave where the settlers first lived, Post Office Bay, which has served as a “mail office” since the 18th century, the beach where maybe the Baronessa was fed to the sharks, and of course the Wittmer guest house and restaurant.
+Visitors today can see the cave where the settlers first lived, Post Office Bay.
+It has served as a “mail office” since the 18th century, the beach where maybe the Baronessa was fed to the sharks, and of course the Wittmer guest house and restaurant.

 Wittmer, Margret (2013 ).
 Floreana: A Woman’s Pilgrimage to the Galapagos.
 Moyer Bell.

 In 2013, the documentary “The Galapagos Affair: Satan Came to Eden” was published, which recounts the strange happenings on Floreana, with the voices of Cate Blanchett, Diane Kruger, and Josh Radnor:

 If you’re interested in reading about the Galapagos and Ecuador, you should definitely have a look at our page with our favorite books about Ecuador!